Shree13-prog/COVID-19-analysis/README.md

 The main goal of this project is to provide a clear and comprehensive visual analysis of India’s COVID-19 situation.
 By breaking down state-level metrics and national trends, the dashboard helps identify patterns and areas of focus for healthcare response and resource planning.

 ## Tools used
-- Microsoft Excel – For initial data cleaning, exploration, and basic analysis
+- Microsoft Excel – For initial data cleaning, exploration.
-- SQL – For querying data efficiently
+- SQL – For querying data efficiently.
-- Tableau – For interactive data visualization, dashboards, and deriving insights
+- Tableau – For interactive data visualization, dashboards, and deriving insights.

 ## Key Questions:

 1. What is the total number of deaths by state?

-2. What are the details of COVID-19 cases by age group?
+2. How are COVID-19 cases distributed by age group?

-3. How have COVID-19 cases (confirmed, cured, and deaths) evolved over time by state/union territory?
+3. How have confirmed, cured, and death cases evolved over time?

-4. How many doses have been administered for each vaccine type (CoviShield, Covaxin, Sputnik V)?
+4. How many vaccine doses have been administered for Covishield, Covaxin, and Sputnik V?

-5. What is the comparison between the first and second doses administered?
+5. What is the gap between first and second doses administered?

-6. What is the count of ICMR testing labs by state?
+6. How many ICMR testing labs are there in each state?

 7. What are the state-wise details for negative tests, positive tests, and total samples?

 ## Key analysis & insights